sglavoie/sglavoie.github.io-source/content/workflow/0002_using-vimwiki-for-note-taking.md

 Slug: using-vimwiki-for-note-taking
 Authors: Sébastien Lavoie
 Summary: This short article explains why Vimwiki felt like the right solution to organize my notes.
+Description: This short article explains why Vimwiki felt like the right solution to organize my notes.

 ## What is Vimwiki?